Plaque laid at Castle Hill, Stone Island - September 1992

 John and Agnes (Condon) Bolas

-Nine years after the Ferryland colony was abandoned, another attempt at colonization was made there by Sir David Kirke.
+Nine years after the Ferryland colony was abandoned, another attempt at colonization was made by Sir David Kirke.
 He and his family arrived there in 1638 with some settlers and took over the properties of the Colony of Avalon.
 His efforts at Ferryland were fairly successful, but fraught with interference from English politicians and encumbered by a civil suit launched by the Calverts, who still claimed ownership of the colony they had abandoned.
-In the records of the Lord Baltimore II (Cecil Calvert) vs. Sir David Kirke civil case, we find a reference to one of the earliest settlers at Caplin Bay.
+In the records of Lord Baltimore II (Cecil Calvert) vs. Sir David Kirke civil case, we find a reference to one of the earliest fishermen associated with Caplin Bay.
 In a deposition taken August 31, 1652, John Slaughter, "inhabitant of Caplin Bay", gave evidence in which he testified that he was not in Newfoundland while Lord Baltimore I (Sir George Calvert) was there in the 1620s, but he was in the area when Sir David Kirke arrived in 1638.
-It is interesting to note that John Slaughter must have been at Caplin Bay for quite a while since his surname survives him to this day.
-A large pond (Slaughter's Pond) and a shoreline outcrop (Slaughter’s Point) on the north side of Calvert still bear his surname.
+It is interesting to note that John Slaughter must have been associated with Caplin Bay for quite a while since his surname survives him to this day.
+A large pond (Slaughter's Pond) and a shoreline outcrop (Slaughter’s Point) on the north side of Calvert still bears his surname.